TULSA CITY COUNCIL RULES & ORDER of BUSINESS

 B. Public Comments

-“Public Comments” are intended to provide the citizens with an opportunity to address the Council on new issues affecting the City of Tulsa and are not intended to provide a forum for commercial, political, or similar topics.
+“Public Comments” is intended to provide the citizens with an opportunity to address the Council on new issues affecting the City of Tulsa and is not intended to provide a forum for commercial, political, or similar topics.
+A citizen shall be limited to two (2) "Public Comments" items per meeting.
+A citizen may not re-submit a request on the same subject matter within 180 days from the preceding request

 C. Public Hearing Time Limitations